lore-corrias/uni-master-notes/content/year1/supervisory-and-control/supervisory/08-state_specification.md

 We can design a maximally permissive supervisor $S$ for a plant $G$ by following these steps:

 1. Compute the set of forbidden and weakly forbidden states of $G$: $F \cup F_{weak}$.
-2. If the initial state is forbidden/weakly forbidden, than _stop_, because there is no solution to the problem.
+2. If the initial state is forbidden/weakly forbidden, then _stop_, because there is no solution to the problem.
 3. Trim $G$ by removing all forbidden/weakly forbidden states and their input output arcs
 4. The resulting structure is $S$ and $S/G$.
 5. Optional - trim the resulting automata to remove unreachable states.